intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/pytorch/fashion_mnist/README.md

 python fashion_mnist.py
 ```

-You can also run with `torch_distributed` backend:
+You can also run with `torch_distributed` backend via:

 ```
 python fashion_mnist.py --backend torch_distributed